shengli666666/DedustNet/README.md

 Trained_models are available at [google drive](https://drive.google.com/drive/folders/1g6X7wYV_yILRqYx7GoUuhW4CSJXiPnCZ?hl=zh-cn) .

+For your quick run, we have selected a small number of dusty images in the `./datasets/dusty` folder

 *Put  models in the `./trained_models/` folder.*

 To test the pre-trained models of Dust, Dense-Haze, and NHHaze on your own images, run: